SathishDuraisamy0/Stroke-Predication/README.md

 # Stroke-Prediction
 Stroke Prediction Model
 Objective:
 The goal of this project is to develop a machine learning model to predict the likelihood of a stroke based on clinical features.
-The dataset used was sourced from Kaggle.

 Model:
 i used XGBoost (Extreme Gradient Boosting) for this classification task, which performed well with an initial accuracy of 91%.
 However, the F1 score was suboptimal, particularly due to a high false positive rate.